max-leontiev/url-in-title/README.md

 After 1 second, the URL is will be automatically removed from the tab's title.

-I designed this extension for use with the [AutoType feature](https://keepass.info/help/base/autotype.html) of the KeePass password manager.
+I designed this extension for use with the [AutoType feature](https://keepass.info/help/base/autotype.html) of the KeePass password manager.\
 Specifically, how I use this extension is:
-1. On a page where I need to enter credentials, I use the `Ctrl` + `Alt` + `S` to add the URL to the title.
+1. On a page where I need to enter credentials, I use `Ctrl` + `Alt` + `S` (the extension shortcut) to add the URL to the title.
 This lets KeePass match the active window with the corresponding credentials in the database.

 2. I press `Ctrl` + `Alt` + `A` (the default KeePass Global Auto-Type hotkey) to enter my credentials.